b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 **Purport:**<br>
 This contains a useful professional and biographical survey of Srinivasan and lists a great number of her published works.

+### WHITE, D. ###

+* White, David Gordon (2006).
+'Digging Wells while Houses Burn?
+Writing Histories of Hinduism in a Time of Identity Politics' (pp. 104–131) in *History and Theory: Theme Issue 45, Religion and History*, Vol. 45, №4, December, 2006.
+Hoboken, New Jersey, U.S.A.: Wiley (for Wesleyan University).
+Source: https://archive.org/details/white-david-gordon-2006.-digging-wells-while-houses-burn-writing-histories-of-hi (accessed: Monday, September 30, 2024)

+**Purport:**<br>
+...

+### WHITE, E. ###

+* White, Edith M. (1936).
+'Bibliography of the Published Writings of Sir George A. Grierson' (pp. 297–318) in the *Bulletin of the School of Oriental Studies \[BSOS]*, 1936, Vol. 8, №2 of 3, Indian and Iranian Studies: Presented to George Abraham Grierson on His Eighty-Fifth Birthday, 7th January, 1936.
+Cambridge University Press (on behalf of the School of Oriental and African Studies \[SOAS]).
+London, England, U.K.: University of London.
+Source: https://www.jstor.org/stable/608043.
+Accessed: (accessed: Saturday, March 15, 2025).

+**Purport:**<br>
+When a scholar documents and does honour to a lauded, yet neglected, scholar of the past, as evidenced here, it is a work of devotion, vocation and vindication.
+Job well done.

 ### WILKE, A.; *et al.* ###

 * Wilke, Annette & Moebus, Oliver (2011).
 'Sound and Communication: An Aesthetic Cultural History of Sanskrit Hinduism'.
 Religion and Society: Vol. 41 edited by: Benavides, Gustavo; von Stuckrad, Kocku; & Sullivan, Winnifred Fallers.
 Berlin, Germany: De Gruyter (Walter de Gruyter GmbH & Co.
 KG, Berlin).
 ISBN 9783110181593.